Palestinian Prisoners' Document: Aftermath

 The Abbas-Haniyeh draft agreement met with objections from some Hamas leaders over the mentioning of the Arab Peace Initiative, which they saw as tantamount to recognition of Israel.
 They insisted on replacing the Peace Initiative with the term ″Arab legitimacy″.
 The opposition escalated when Abbas in a speech before the UN General Assembly on 21 September claimed that the program for a new government was strictly in line with the Quartet conditions (commitment to the principles of nonviolence, recognition of Israel, and acceptance of previous agreements and obligations, including the Roadmap).
 The next day, Haniyeh declared that he would not head a government that recognizes Israel, but he reiterated Hamas' readiness to establish a Palestinian state in the occupied territories and to honor a long-term truce with Israel.
 On 23 September, Abbas declared the unity effort ″back to zero″ and both parties blamed each other for not respecting the agreement.

-On 9 October 2006, Ismail Haniya reconfirmed his rejection of the Arab Peace Initiative, because it includes recognition of the Jewish state.
+On 9 October 2006, Ismail Haniyeh reconfirmed his rejection of the Arab Peace Initiative, because it includes recognition of Israel.
 Apart from that, Israel itself had outrightly rejected the plan in 2002.
 Haniyeh also complained that President Abbas did not invite Hamas' cabinet ministers to high-ranking meetings in Ramallah.

 Amidst inter-factional violence, Abbas issued on 16 December 2006 a call for early parliamentary and presidential elections.
 Saeb Erekat, however, said the Palestinian Basic Law, which acts as a constitution, has no provision for calling early elections.
 Hamas was displeased and accused Abbas of launching a coup.

 While the Fatah–Hamas fightings continued, the negotiations on a unity government stagnated until on 8 February 2007, the Saudi-brokered Fatah–Hamas Mecca Agreement paved the way to the short-lived Palestinian National Unity Government of March 2007.
 The Mecca Agreement called for the end of Palestinian bloodshed, a Palestinian national unity government, activation and reform of the PLO, and respecting the effective laws of the PA.
 The unity government was again led by Ismail Haniyeh, but yet supported by Fatah.
 However, it still failed to get the support of Israel as well as the international community.

 Attempts to form a single security force resulted in a struggle for power between Abbas and the Palestinian Authority.
 Fighting between militants and forces of Fatah and Hamas escalated.
 Eventually, Hamas violently took over Fatah-controlled security headquarters and sites in the Gaza Strip on 14 June 2007.
 The fighting was accompanied by killings, extrajudicial executions, kidnappings and torture.
 The same day, President Abbas declared a state of emergency, dissolved the March unity government, and installed an emergency government, leaving Abbas with lost control over Gaza.
 In return, a large-scale crackdown on Hamas took place in the West Bank, with many Hamas supporters detained.

 The PLO, which, after Hamas had won the elections had become the primary political platform for President Abbas, was not reformed, with Hamas remaining excluded.
 Fatah, the dominant party within the PLO, was internally deeply divided.